Orthodox vs. Catholic vs. Protestant

 Orthodox: The Divine Liturgy as Heaven on Earth

-The Orthodox Divine Liturgy is central to Christian life.79 It is not merely a memorial but a participation in the heavenly liturgy itself.80 The service includes the proskomedia (preparation of the bread and wine), the liturgy of the word (readings from Scripture), and the liturgy of the faithful (the Eucharistic prayer and reception).81 Chanting (without instrumental accompaniment) creates an ethereal atmosphere.
+The Orthodox Divine Liturgy is central to Christian life.80 It is not merely a memorial but a participation in the heavenly liturgy itself.81 The service includes the proskomedia (preparation of the bread and wine), the liturgy of the word (readings from Scripture), and the liturgy of the faithful (the Eucharistic prayer and reception).82 Chanting (without instrumental accompaniment) creates an ethereal atmosphere.
 The iconostasis—a screen of icons—separates the altar from the nave, symbolizing the boundary between heaven and earth.
-All baptized believers receive Holy Communion; this is not unusual but expected.82 The Orthodox believe the Liturgy accomplishes theosis: it transforms the believer into union with the divine life.83
+All baptized Orthodox in good standing are expected to receive Holy Communion; this is not unusual but the ordinary rhythm of Orthodox life (non-Orthodox visitors, by contrast, do not commune).83 The high point of the entire Orthodox liturgical year is the midnight Paschal Vigil, which differs from the Catholic Easter Vigil in both date and structure.

 Catholic: The Mass as Eucharistic Sacrifice